-- 4.1.1 The basis for fixing the liquidator's fees is set out in Rules 18.16, 18.17, 18.19 and 18.20 of the Insolvency (England and Wales) Rules 2016.
-The Rules state that the basis of fees must be fixed: - as a percentage of the value of the assets which are realised, distributed or both, by the liquidator - by reference to the time properly given by the liquidator and his staff in attending to matters arising in the liquidation, or - as a set amount. - 4.1.2 Any combination of these bases may be used to fix the fees, and different bases may be used for different things done by the liquidator.
-Where the fee is fixed as a percentage, different percentages may be used for different things done by the liquidator.
+- 4.1.1 The basis for fixing the liquidator's fees is set out in Rule 18.16 of the Insolvency (England and Wales) Rules 2016.
+This Rule states that the basis of fees must be fixed: - as a percentage of the value of the assets which are realised, distributed or both, by the liquidator - by reference to the time properly given by the liquidator and their staff in attending to matters arising in the liquidation, or - as a set amount. - 4.1.2 Any combination of these bases may be used to fix the fees and different bases may be used for different things done by the liquidator.
+Where the fee is fixed as a percentage, different percentages may be used for different things done by the liquidator. - 4.1.3 Where remuneration is sought on more than one basis by the liquidator, it should be clearly stated to which part of the liquidator's activities each basis relates. - 4.1.4 Payments to a liquidator from a liquidation should be fair and reasonable reflections of the work necessarily and properly undertaken in respect of the liquidator's appointment.
+These payments should not be approved by any party with whom the liquidator has a professional or personal relationship which gives rise to a conflict of interest.
+Those responsible for approving payments from a liquidation to a liquidator or their associates should be provided with sufficient information to enable them to make an informed judgement about the reasonableness of the liquidator's requests. - 4.1.5 Information provided by the liquidator should be presented in a manner which is transparent, consistent throughout the life of the appointment and useful to creditors and other interested parties, whilst being proportionate to the circumstances of the appointment.